-Over half of working people in the UK want a clampdown on zero hour contracts, according to a survey from the Trades Union Congress and GQR Research.
+Over half of working people in the UK want a clampdown on zero hour contracts, according to a survey from the TUC and GQR Research.

 The survey also found that 20 per cent of workers oppose banning zero hour contracts.
 At the same time, 70 per cent believed that workers should have the right to 28 days’ notice before shift patterns are allocated.